Reports by 8 Indigo

 8.Saayore Saayore from Moone Moonu Varthai

 10.Mazhai Vara Pogudhae from Yennai Arindhaal

 Have a listen to one of them – just try it…

 The Bicycle Society

 This is an interesting article for those who are interested in cycling.
-On Monday 9th March, the Bicycle Society paid a visit to Rooks Heath College in South Harrow.
-They were invited to Rooks Heath College by Ms Grover (Head of Year 8) to have a fun day with her year 8 students.
+On Monday 9th March, the Bicycle Society paid a visit to Rooks Heath School in South Harrow.
+They were invited to Rooks Heath School by Ms Grover (Head of Year 8) to have a fun day with her year 8 students.

 At the end of the day, she was very pleased to have invited them and she was happy to see the smiling faces of her Year 8 students, this is what she had to say, “I was pleased that I invited the Bicycle Society in to spend a day with different students during the day.
 Groups of students were given an allotted time during the day and in that time the students had fun with the bicycle society.
 Some even said that they should come again.”